sharigb9-stack/README.md/README.md

 This is the final screen of the process.
 Here you'll find a complete summary of everything the customer selected: -Movie -Ticket type and quantity -Showtime -Concessions -Ticket total -Concessions total -Grand total It also includes a thank you message for the purchase.

+TECHNOLOGIES USED.
+The customer can correct their pThe following technologies were used for the creation and desing of the project:

-The customer can correct their purchase by going back using the "Back" button, or finalize the transaction by pressing "Confirm".
+Hand-drawn sketches and prototypes to simulate the system interfaces.
+Visual programming concepts: in this case, we used wxGlade.
+Basic UI/UX desing, text boxes, and graphic elements.
+Navigation logic, representing how the screens connect and how subtotals and totals are processed.urchase by going back using the "Back" button, or finalize the transaction by pressing "Confirm".